nihir90/angular-power-xpert/README.md

 ## Further help

-To get more help please mail me on nihirshah90@gmail.com let me know ifany further changes required.
+To get more help please mail me on nihirshah90@gmail.com let me know if any further changes required.